hckr/1234/README.md

-# 1234
+# 1234-bytes-or-less game

-Game for Gynvael's compo (http://gynvael.coldwind.pl/?lang=pl&amp;id=624)
+Game for Gynvael's compo (http://gynvael.coldwind.pl/?lang=pl&id=624)

-Works best in Chromium.
+Use arrows to move and jump.
+Try not to touch moving red objects as long as you can.